vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 You can read more about CORS here:
 [CORS Tutorial: A Guide to Cross-Origin Resource Sharing](https://auth0.com/blog/cors-tutorial-a-guide-to-cross-origin-resource-sharing/).

+### How can I open the fallback URL in a specific (embedded) browser?

+The phone's operating system always opens URLs in the default browser.
+This means that the `fallback` URL (the "result page") will be opened in the default browser.
+Vipps has no way to open the `fallback` URL in the embedded browser in Facebook, Instagram, etc. Similarly there is no way for Vipps to open the `fallback` URL in the same tab that the user came from before the app-switch.

+This means that the merchant must be able to detect or recognize the user when the `fallback` URL is opened.

 ### How can I measure Vipps sales with Google Analytics, Facebook pixel, etc?